zNitche/lightberryAPI/README.md

 - complete `strawberryAPI` overhaul:
   - full async routing.
   - replacement of interrupts based background tasks with async schedulers.
-  - removed built in templates engine
+  - removed built in templates engine.
 - implementation of better and more user / git friendly configs handling.
 - files streaming, with serving react compressed apps in mind.
 - implementation of better routing, with `catch_all` routes and after requests handling.
-- type hints for all modules
+- type hints for all modules.
+- support for SSL/TLS

 ### How to use it